-Nowadays it’s easy to find a reason to get upset with the world or make up an excuse to stay in bed all day, but we can tell you one thing, if you’re fortunate enough to have a Maltese in your life, chances are he or she is going to put a smile on your face each and every morning!
+Nowadays, it’s easy to find a reason to get upset with the world or make up an excuse to stay in bed all day, but we can tell you one thing: if you’re fortunate enough to have a Maltese in your life, chances are they are going to put a smile on your face every morning!

-Just look at these guys, it’s almost as though their “cheerful” little faces are saying…
+After all, look at these guys; it’s almost as though their “cheerful” little faces are saying…

-“Smile buddy, today is going to be a good day!”
+“Smile, buddy; today will be a good day!”